aidanastridge/wideloop/README.md

 ### Why?

 Time Series modelling is complicated.
-I created this repository so I would always have handy resources that would make sense of it all and make me better.
+I created this repository to always have handy resources that make sense of it all and make me better.
 While I did start this repository because I thought it was hard to find **Python** methods — it isn't; Using Chat GPT and saving resources fixes the confusion.
 I have also added resources using **R** and **SAS** as guides.

 ### What is a "wideloop"?